Lyellr88/MARM-Protocol/README.md

 - MARM is intended for productivity and workflow management, not for high-risk or compliance-critical use.
 - Manual steps like `/log` and `/compile` are intentional.
 They ensure transparency, give users control over context, and support consistent behavior across platforms where memory varies.
 - Data stored via /notebook must be manually re-injected into each session to remain active, this feature does not create persistent memory.
+-/notebook is subject to standard token limits.
+Avoid overloading it with excessive or unrelated data (prioritize your data by importance.)

 </details>

 ---